worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 A reproducibility package should always begin from documented data sources, often referred to as *source data*.
 Source data is a citable dataset that is properly documented, either publicly accessible or archived in a World Bank internal catalog, and serves as the starting point for reproducibility.

 For each dataset used, authors are expected to provide a full data citation.
 This should include a URL for publicly available datasets, or clear instructions on how to compile or request access for datasets that cannot be redistributed, or require purchase or human approval.
+For more guidance, see our [FAQ on documenting datasets](https://worldbank.github.io/wb-reproducible-research-repository/reproducibility_FAQs.html#how-do-i-document-the-datasets-used-in-the-reproducibility-package).

 Any original data generated for the publication that is owned by the World Bank **must** be deposited in one of the Bank’s official repositories (a copy of the data may be shared with the Reproducibility Team directly, to facilitate the verification process):